When I was an in-house marketer at construction and home service companies, finding the best websites for contractor leads was tough.

 I don’t recommend signing a contract with Yelp.
 If you sign a contract, you’re paying what’s called Cost Per Thousand (CPM), and it’s not a good rate.
 In my experience and the experiences of contractors I’ve talked with, the Yelp sales team aggressively pushes 12-month contracts at the highest rate they can get, whether or not they have the leads to give you.

-These services will not directly net you leads.
+One of the ways they’ll try to get you into a contract is with their add-on features.
+These features will not directly net you leads.
 Instead, they are ways for Yelp to get more money out of you by promising to send fewer leads to your competitors.

-You can buy add-ons to remove competitors’ ads from your listing, advertise on competitors’ free listings, add a call-to-action button to your listing, and a bunch of other gimmicks like that.
+You can buy add-ons to remove competitors’ ads from your listing, advertise on competitors’ listings, add a call-to-action button to your listing, and a bunch of other gimmicks like that.

 It’s difficult to measure the value of these add-ons, and I don’t recommend purchasing any of them.